Robotic-Assisted Cardiac Surgery

 You can also expect less scarring on your chest.
 Open-heart surgery may leave a 10-inch scar on your chest.
 Robot-assisted cardiac surgery just leaves a few smaller scars on the side of your chest.

 Your incisions need to be kept clean and dry.
-Do not use powders, lotions, or ointments on the incision lines as this can irritate the skin and cause prolonged healing and increase the risk for infection.
-Do not soak the incisions in water until your healthcare provider says it's OK.
+Don't use powders, lotions, or ointments on the incision lines.
+Using these can irritate the skin.
+This can make the healing process take longer.
+It can also increase the risk for infection.
+Don't soak the incisions in water until your healthcare provider says it's OK.

-You may also return to normal activities more quickly than you would after open-heart surgery.
+You may also go back to normal activities more quickly than you would after open-heart surgery.
 Most people can resume their normal activities after a few weeks.
-Your healthcare provider will provide specific recommendations for activity.
+Your healthcare provider will provide specific advice for activity.

-Your healthcare provider will typically schedule follow-up appointments to check your progress.
-Tell your healthcare provider right away if any symptoms occur after the procedure, such as chest pain or discomfort.
-Complications are rare after robot-assisted heart surgery, but they can happen.
-So it's important to carefully watch out for any symptoms and report them to your healthcare provider.
+Your provider will typically schedule follow-up appointments to check your progress.
+Tell them right away if any symptoms occur after the procedure, such as chest pain or discomfort.
+Complications are rare after robot-assisted heart surgery.
+But they can happen.
+So it's important to carefully watch out for any symptoms and report them to your provider.

 Next steps